-- (3) if the employer's offer was greater than the amount awarded by the compensation order, the employer shall not be liable for his fifty-percent share of the attorneys' fees to be paid the claimant's attorney; and - (4) if the employer's offer was less than the amount awarded by the compensation order, the employer shall pay one hundred percent of the attorneys' fees to be paid the claimant's attorney, and the claimant shall be relieved from any responsibility for paying any portion of his attorneys' fees. - G. In all actions arising under the provisions of Section 52-1-56 NMSA 1978 where the jurisdiction of the workers' compensation administration is invoked to determine the question whether the claimant's disability has increased or diminished and the claimant is represented by an attorney, the workers' compensation judge or courts upon appeal shall determine and fix a reasonable fee for the services of the claimant's attorney only if the claimant is successful in establishing that his disability has increased or if the employer is unsuccessful in establishing that the claimant's disability has diminished.
-The fee when fixed by the workers' compensation judge or courts upon appeal shall be the limit of the fee received or to be received by the attorney for services in the action, subject to the limitation of Subsection I of this section. - H. In determining reasonable attorneys' fees for a claimant, the workers' compensation judge shall consider only those benefits to the worker that the attorney is responsible for securing.
-The value of future medical benefits shall not be considered in determining attorneys' fees. - I. Attorneys' fees including, but not limited to, the costs of paralegal services, legal clerk services and any other related legal services costs on behalf of a claimant or an employer for a single accidental injury claim, including representation before the workers' compensation administration and the courts on appeal, shall not exceed twelve thousand five hundred dollars (\$12,500).
-This limitation applies whether the claimant or employer has one or more attorneys representing him and applies as a cumulative limitation on compensation for all legal services rendered in all proceedings and other matters directly related to a single accidental injury to a claimant.
-The workers' compensation judge may exceed the maximum amount stated in this subsection in awarding a reasonable attorneys' fee if he finds that a claimant, an insurer or an employer acted in bad faith with regard to handling the injured worker's claim and the injured worker or employer has suffered economic loss as a result.
-However, in no case shall this additional amount exceed two thousand five hundred dollars (\$2,500).
-As used in this subsection, "bad faith" means conduct by the claimant, insurer or employer in the handling of a claim that amounts to fraud, malice, oppression or willful, wanton or reckless disregard of the rights of the worker or employer.
-Any determination of bad faith shall be made by the workers' compensation judge through a separate fact-finding proceeding.
+- (c) in writing five business days or more prior to the informal hearing; - (2) the present value of the award made in the worker's favor; and - (3) the failure of a party or parties to participate in a good faith manner in informal claim resolution methods adopted by the director. - E. In all actions arising under the provisions of Section 52-1-56 NMSA 1978 where the jurisdiction of the workers' compensation division is invoked to determine the question whether the claimant's disability has increased or diminished and the claimant is represented by an attorney, the workers' compensation judge or courts upon appeal shall determine and fix a reasonable fee for the services of the claimant's attorney only if the claimant is successful in establishing that his disability has increased or if the employer is unsuccessful in establishing that the claimant's disability has diminished.
+The fee when fixed by the workers' compensation judge or courts upon appeal shall be the limit of the fee received or to be received by the attorney for services in the action subject to the limitation of Subsection G of this section. - F. In determining reasonable attorneys' fees, the workers' compensation judge shall consider only those benefits to the worker that the attorney is responsible for securing.
+The value of future medical benefits shall not be considered in determining attorneys' fees. - G. Neither the workers' compensation judge nor the courts on appeal shall award an amount of attorneys' fees on behalf of a claimant in excess of twelve thousand five hundred dollars (\$12,500).
+This limitation applies whether the claimant has one or more attorneys representing him and applies as a cumulative limitation on compensation for all legal services rendered in all proceedings and other matters directly related to a single accidental injury to the claimant.
+The workers' compensation judge may exceed the maximum amount stated in this subsection in awarding a reasonable attorney's fee if he finds that an employer acted in bad faith with regard to handling the injured worker's claim and the injured worker has suffered economic loss as a result thereof.
+As used in this subsection, "bad faith" means conduct by the employer in the handling of a claim which amounts to fraud, malice, oppression or willful, wanton or reckless disregard of the rights of the worker.
+Any determination of bad faith shall be made by the workers' compensation judge through a separate fact-finding proceeding. - H. The payment of attorneys' fees determined under this section shall be shared by the worker and the employer, with the worker paying one-fourth of the amount and the employer paying three-fourths of the amount. - I. It is unlawful for any person except a licensed attorney to receive or agree to receive any fee or payment in connection with any claim for compensation under the Workers' Compensation Act.

-- J. Except as provided for in Paragraphs (3) and (4) of Subsection F of this section, the payment of claimant's attorneys' fees determined under this section shall be shared equally by the worker and the employer. - K. It is unlawful for any person except a licensed attorney to receive or agree to receive any fee or payment for legal services in connection with any claim for compensation under the Workers' Compensation Act. - L. Nothing in this section applies to agents, excluding attorneys, representing employers, insurance carriers or the subsequent injury fund in any matter arising from a claim under the Workers' Compensation Act. - M. Except for attorneys' fees incurred by an agency of the state or any political subdivision of the state, no attorneys' fees shall be paid until the claim has been settled or adjudged. - N. Every person violating the provisions of this section shall be guilty of a misdemeanor and upon conviction shall be fined not less than fifty dollars (\$50.00) or more than five hundred dollars (\$500), to which may be added imprisonment in the county jail for a term not exceeding ninety days. - O. Nothing in this section shall restrict a claimant from being represented before the workers' compensation administration by a nonattorney as long as that nonattorney receives no compensation for such representation from the claimant.
+- J. Nothing in this section applies to attorneys or agents representing employers or insurance carriers in any matter arising from a claim under the Workers' Compensation Act. - K. Every person violating the provisions of this section shall be guilty of a misdemeanor and upon conviction shall be fined not less than fifty dollars (\$50.00) or more than five hundred dollars (\$500), to which may be added imprisonment in the county jail for a term not exceeding ninety days. - L. Nothing in this section shall restrict a claimant from being represented before the workers' compensation division by a nonattorney as long as that nonattorney receives no compensation for such representation from the claimant.